 UA Little Rock and Tulsa Community College Partnership

-An interstate collaboration between the University of Arkansas at Little Rock (UA Little Rock) and Tulsa (OK) Community College began with the spring 2008 semester.
-Students who had an Associate’s Degree with Tulsa Community College’s Interpreter Education Program continued their studies to complete the UA Little Rock’s BA degree in Interpretation: ASL/English via a hybrid model of distance education (i.e. on-site in Tulsa, interactive video classroom, and online).
+An interstate collaboration between UA Little Rock and Tulsa (OK) Community College began with the spring 2008 semester.
+Students who had an Associate’s Degree with Tulsa Community College’s Interpreter Education Program continued their studies to complete the UA Little Rock’s B.A. degree in Interpretation: ASL/English via a hybrid model of distance education (i.e. on-site in Tulsa, interactive video classroom, and online).

 This model is designed to provide advanced interpreter education at the baccalaureate level through a collaborative effort across state lines.
 The critical shortage of interpreters in rural communities demands a new look at the delivery system in interpreter education such as this program allows.
 UA Little Rock is at the forefront to fill the gap in higher interpreter education within the northeast Oklahoma, southwest Missouri, and northwest Arkansas region.

 During its initial period (2008-2010), a cohort of 10 students began taking classes in the summer of 2008.
 All 10 of them graduated in the spring of 2010.

 The second cohort of ten students began taking classes in the summer of 2011.
 All 10 of them graduated in spring of 2013.
 The third cohort of four students began taking class in the summer of 2014 and graduated in the fall of 2016.